 A quick note: Taglines are not the same as slogans.
 A tagline is one phrase for the overarching idea of an organization.
 Slogans, on the other hand, accompany specific marketing campaigns.
 An organization could have multiple slogans for many different campaigns, but it will only ever have one tagline at a time.

 The short answer to the question of if nonprofits have taglines is yes, they do have taglines.
 However, seven out of 10 nonprofits rated their tagline as poor or didn’t have one at all.
 That means they’re not nearly as abundant as they should be.

 If you fall within that seven out of 10 designations, it’s worthwhile to reevaluate your nonprofit’s tagline strategy.
 Here are three benefits to having an effective tagline for your mission-driven organization:

-- Differentiation: According to Red Crow Marketing, consumers see between 4,000 and 10,000 advertisements daily.
-Having a standout tagline can help your nonprofit break through the noise and make a connection with a new potential donor and/or volunteer.
+- Differentiation: Consumers see between 4,000 and 10,000 advertisements daily.
+Having a standout tagline can help your nonprofit break through the noise and make a connection with a new potential supporter.

 What makes a good tagline?

 Coming up with a phrase that represents the entirety of your nonprofit in eight short words (or less!) is no easy task.
 Luckily, we’ve compiled a list of characteristics that will make your tagline stand out from the rest.
 We’ve also got the steps you can take when you start the process of drafting your own.

 Let’s start with the attributes of a strong tagline: